 Blind Bag / Waterfowl Backpack

 If you’re unsure about what to choose, consider your duck hunting area.
 If you’re planning to hunt mostly in flooded timber areas, a duck hunting backpack would be a sensible choice as you’ll likely be standing half-submerged in water and moving from one location to another.
 This requires more mobility, which a backpack can provide by keeping both your hands free.
 One drawback of a backpack is its limited accessibility, but if your hunting jacket and waders have sufficient pockets and compartments, this becomes less of an issue.
-Alternatively, you could opt for a pack with zippered pockets on the side, such as the SITKA Full Choke Optifade waterfowl pack.
+Alternatively, you could opt for a pack with zippered pockets on the side.

 Its TPU-coated polyester build ensures durability and water resistance, complemented by water-resistant zippers to keep your gear dry.
 The pack has a main pocket, secondary pockets, and side pockets for easy access to essentials.
 It also features a webbing loop for hanging and carry handles for easy transportation.